ericmandel/drvrem/README.md

 @https://js9.si.edu/js9/data/fits/m13.fits

-The cfitsio library has been compiled to byte-code using emscripten, and can be used only within the emsripten environment.
+The cfitsio library has been compiled to byte-code using emscripten, and can be used only within the emscripten environment.
 The byte-code files have .a extensions and are stored in the lib subdirectory.
 Include files have been copied to the include subdirectory.